-After 7 more sites were discussed and negotiated, a second major revision to the instrument occurred.
+After seven more sites were discussed and negotiated, a second major revision to the instrument occurred (see Table 4).
 Four of the five criteria of the essential features of inquiry were modified.
-The philosophical column descriptors were also modified.
-Table 4 displays these modifications.
+The philosophical column descriptors were also modified to read: